Masked Singer: Format

 The original South Korean series King of Mask Singer is a continuous, episode-by-episode format, in which the winner is decided after each tournament that lasts two weekly episodes.
 In the final round of each tournament, the finalist singer must face-off the previous bi-weekly winner to take over the champion title.
 The program thus focuses on how long the one can defend the champion title.
 In comparison, most of the other international versions have been following the seasonal format in which the winner is declared after a single season tournament that lasts from few months to about a year.
 The international programs consequently focus on who the champion is after the months to year-long tournament.

-The first unofficial winner of the franchise was Solji of the South Korean girl group EXID who won in the pilot episode of the original South Korean King of Mask Singer series aired on 18 February 2015.
-The first official winner of the franchise was Luna of the K-Pop girl group f(x) who was declared as the winner of the first ever tournament held in the original South Korean series on 12 April 2015.
+The first unofficial winner of the franchise was Solji of the South Korean girl group EXID, who won in the pilot episode of the original South Korean version, King of Mask Singer, that aired on 18 February 2015.
+The first official winner of the franchise was Luna of the K-Pop girl group f(x), who was declared as the winner of the first ever tournament held in the original South Korean series on 12 April 2015.

 From the Chinese series, which was the first adaptation of the South Korean show to be launched outside South Korea with a seasonal format, the Chinese singer Sun Nan became the first winner outside the original South Korean series on 27 September 2015 after the two months long first season.

 The Thai series was the first version of the franchise with annual seasons.
 The Thai singer Issara Kitnitchi, under the name "Durian", became the first winner to win an annual season format from the second ever franchise to be launched outside South Korea on 23 March 2017.
-The most recent winner is Ycare, who won the 8th French season as "Rabbit".
+The most recent winner is Bontle Modiselle, who won the 3rd South African season as "Spotty".